 4 Nellie McClung On Universal Suffrage

-Nellie McClung was a Canadian suffragist.
-Her political activism began when she joined the Women’s Christian Temperance Union, campaigning against alcohol abuse.
-In 1912, she became a founding member of the Political Equality League.
+Nellie McClung, a Canadian suffragist, began her political activism with the Women’s Christian Temperance Union, campaigning against alcohol abuse.
+In 1912, she co‑founded the Political Equality League.

-In 1915, Roblin’s government collapsed.
-McClung agreed to make a speech in support of Tobias Norris in return for his support on votes for women.
-In it, she said, “I am not here to beg a favour but to obtain simple justice.
+The performance sparked uproarious laughter among women who recognized the absurdity of the anti‑suffrage arguments.
+Despite appeals, Roblin refused to support women’s voting.
+In 1915, after Roblin’s government collapsed, McClung agreed to speak in support of Tobias Norris in exchange for his backing on women’s suffrage.
+She declared, “I am not here to beg a favour but to obtain simple justice.
 Have we not brains to think?
 Hands to work?
 Hearts to feel?
 And lives to live?
 Do we not bear our part in citizenship?
 Do we not help to build the empire?
 Give us our due!”
+Norris’s party won, and women secured full suffrage.

 3 Alexander The Great To His Army

-Alexander the Great was an outstanding military leader.
-He had led his army undefeated for ten years, but on the eve of the Battle of the Hydaspes in India, he learned that his men were worried about the overwhelming odds against them.
+Alexander the Great, an extraordinary military commander, had led his army undefeated for a decade.
+On the eve of the Battle of the Hydaspes in India, he learned his troops were uneasy about the daunting odds.

-And, as all great leaders do, Alexander confronted the issue head-on.
-He began in conciliatory terms, “I observe, gentlemen, that when I would lead you on a new venture you no longer follow me with your old spirit.
+True to his leadership style, Alexander confronted the issue directly.
+He began with a conciliatory tone: “I observe, gentlemen, that when I would lead you on a new venture you no longer follow me with your old spirit.
 I have asked you to meet me that we may come to a decision together: are we, upon my advice, to go forward, or, upon yours, to turn back?”
+Silence followed.

-He went on to list their achievements over the last ten years, pointing out the lands they had conquered, and then questioned their courage: “Are you afraid that a few natives who may still be left will offer opposition?
+He then recounted their ten‑year achievements, highlighting conquered lands, before probing their courage: “Are you afraid that a few natives who may still be left will offer opposition?
 Come, come!
 These natives either surrender without a blow or are caught on the run—or leave their country undefended for your taking.”
+More uncomfortable silence.

-He finished by saying, “I could not have blamed you for being the first to lose heart if I, your commander, had not shared in your exhausting marches and your perilous campaigns; it would have been natural enough if you had done all the work merely for others to reap the reward.
+Finally, Alexander concluded, “I could not have blamed you for being the first to lose heart if I, your commander, had not shared in your exhausting marches and your perilous campaigns; it would have been natural enough if you had done all the work merely for others to reap the reward.
 But it is not so.
 You and I, gentlemen, have shared the labor and shared the danger, and the rewards are for us all.
-The conquered territory belongs to you [ . . . ] whoever wishes to return home will be allowed to go, either with me or without me.
-I will make those who stay the envy of those who return.”[8]
+The conquered territory belongs to you … whoever wishes to return home will be allowed to go, either with me or without me.
+I will make those who stay the envy of those who return.”
+The army stayed, and they won—Alexander’s final great conquest.

 2 Geoffrey Howe’s Resignation Speech